 Hot drinks included throughout the day / meals not included but there will be a lunch stop in Keswick

-Sometimes, April can bring a mix of differing weather conditions and temperatures so be prepared.
+A mix of differing weather conditions and temperatures can be expected, so be prepared.
 A good stout pair of wellingtons will allow you to work shallow in water